 “We started working with DIT in 2012 when we wanted to export to Japan.
 Our trade advisers were with us every step of the way and commissioned an extensive market research report to help us discover the opportunities that we could tap into.

 “Despite our success, exporting overseas isn’t always straightforward.
 One of our main concerns was finding the right distributors but DIT was able to point us in the direction of a lot of potential contacts.
 My advice to any company that’s thinking about exporting for the first time is to get out there and give it your best shot – you’ll never know what benefits it can bring to your business if you don’t try.
 If we can, so can many other local firms.”

 Paul Shand, DIT’s Head of South West England, said:

 “Charlie Bears was already an experienced exporter when they first got in touch with us, but with our support, they were able to build on this success even further.
 It’s encouraging to see the business target large markets like China and India for the first time.

 “Concerns about finding distribution agents, the cultural differences in new markets and language barriers can sometimes deter companies based here in the South West from venturing into new markets.
 But we can help overcome these and many more barriers besides.

 “DIT has access to translators around the world, and a team of International Trade Advisers right across the region who provide specialist support and guidance to help businesses navigate the exporting process.
 Furthermore, we’re aware of hundreds of different exporting opportunities that could be right for businesses across the region.”

 How to join the Export for Growth Programme

-Visit the Export for Growth website to begin your journey towards export success, alternatively feel free to give us a call.
+Complete the contact form to begin your journey towards export success, alternatively feel free to give us a call.

 Give us a call today on 01275 370 944